gosukiwi/Pasukon/README.md

 method (eg: `token.is('NEWLINE')`), as well as `col` and `row` properties.
 You can use your own `Token` implementation or the one provided by this library.

-## Grammar
+## Parsing
-In it's simplest form, the grammar looks like this:
+The parsing part of the grammar is simply a set or rules:

 ```
 <rule-name>